freeCodeCamp/freeCodeCamp/guide/english/sql/sql-create-table/index.md

 The steps will be:

-1. make sure we don’t have the table already
+1. Ensure we don’t have the table already.

-2. create the table
+2. Create the table.
-3. insert the test data.
+3. Insert test data.

-* Data Types: the student name is a character field limited to 90 characters
+* Data Types: the student name is a character field limited to 90 characters.
-* The student ID is a number (integer) (range of -2147483648 to 2147483647).
-This will be the primary key for the table and will auto increment when a record is added.
+* The student ID is a number (specifically, an integer, with a range of -2147483648 to 2147483647).
+This will be the primary key for the table and will auto-increment when a record is added.
-* There will also be two "time-stamp" fields to play with as well
+* There will also be two "time-stamp" fields to play with.

 Create statement and display of results from execution;